 Our 20th Anniversay is a great time to talk about where we've come from, how we got here, and where we hope to go.
 The essay on this page is also found in our About section, which we encourage you to explore.
-In the coming weeks we will post a timeline of major milestones in this section, as well as an essay reflecting on our journey — our mission, achievements, and aspirations.
+In this section you will find a detailed timeline of our activities over the last 20 years and interviews on our history, values, and growth.
 Please join us throughout 2013 and beyond!

 In September 1993, Daisaku Ikeda delivered a lecture titled “Mahayana Buddhism and Twenty-first Century Civilization” at Harvard University.
 He highlighted the contributions Mahayana Buddhism can make to the peaceful evolution of humanity.
 Soon after, he established the Boston Research Center for the 21st Century (BRC) in Cambridge as a tangible commitment to the spirit behind his talk — the spirit to engage diverse voices in contributing value to humanity.
 In 2009, the BRC changed its name to the Ikeda Center for Peace, Learning, and Dialogue, which more clearly expresses the core objectives of the work.